Buyer language vocabulary

 Buyer language is the vocabulary that helps a real buyer understand the category, pain, outcome, proof, and tradeoff.

-Why does it matter for AI prompts?
+Why does it matter for AI tools?